kmzbrnoI/automatic-calibration/README.md

 # Automatic Calibration SW

 Automatic Calibration SW is a desktop application which allows you to automatically calibrate your model train vehicle.
-It requires a Wireless Speedometer and [XpressNET command station](https://dccwiki.com/XpressNet_Protocol) connected to PC via [LI](https://dccwiki.com/Computer_Interface_List) and (virtual) serial port.
+It requires a [Wireless Speedometer](https://github.com/kmzbrnoI/wsm-pcb) and [XpressNET command station](https://dccwiki.com/XpressNet_Protocol) connected to PC via [LI](https://dccwiki.com/Computer_Interface_List) and (virtual) serial port.

+**Calibrating** = assigning power to each of 28 speed steps so specific speed steps fit specific real speed.
+E. g. step 15 = 40 km/h, step 17 = 50 km/h etc.
+This assignment is defined by user and this application loads it from file 'speed.csv'.
+The main aim of this application is to do this 'assignment' automatically.

+How does it work?
+Application assigns *power* to each speed step of the DCC decoder in the train and then measures real speed of the train.
+It repeats this process until the correct speed is assigned to the speed step.
+And the again for different speed step and different real speed...

 This application is developed in [QT](https://www.qt.io/) v5.